 When you’re in the market for a new fish finder, there are a couple different routes that you can go.
 The first is the more affordable route.
-There are plenty of fish finders out there for about $150 and under, and although you won’t get even feature imaginable with these gadgets, they still have a tremendous amount to offer for the price points that they come in at.
+There are plenty of fish finders out there at an affordable price, and although you won’t get even feature imaginable with these gadgets, they still have a tremendous amount to offer for the price points that they come in at.
 The second route that you can take is that of the more expensive one.
 Along with affordable fish finders, there are also many out there that are quite high-end and premium.
 You end up paying a steeper price tag for these products, but they’re very well worth the higher price of admission.
 One such fish finder of this kind is the Garmin Echo 551dv.

-The Garmin Echo 551dv is currently selling on Amazon for a little more than $400, so there’s no denying that this thing doesn’t come cheap.
-However, what you get included with this fish finder is quite fantastic.
+The Garmin Echo 551dv is not the cheapest fish finder on the market, however, what you get included with this fish finder is quite fantastic.
 For starters, the screen is split into two sections.
 This is due to the fact that the 551dv is able to deliver both HD-ID77/200 kHz and Garmin’s DownVu scanned images at the exact same time.
 The images that are produced are some of the clearest and sharpest that you’ll find, with the results looking almost photographic.
 Other features include Smooth Scaling for smooth transitions when moving from deep to shallow water, narrow-to-wide viewing cones for viewing a wide area of your surroundings, and a maximum reach of 2,300 feet.
 If you want one of the most powerful fish finders on the market, this is for you.

 Garmin echo 301dv Fishfinder